Fresh Ideas for Baking Spices

 Any of these aromatic baking spices can be combined to create layers and depth of flavor.
-Try something as simple as adding a combo of cinnamon, nutmeg, allspice, and ginger to the batter the next time you make French toast.
+Try something as simple as adding a dash of Pumpkin Pie Spice to the batter the next time you make pancakes or a sprinkle of nutmeg on your mac & cheese (we know it sounds crazy but trust us, this is a game changer).
 You’ll be surprised at how much flavor a teaspoon of baking spices can add to a dish!

 Try it in a cinnamon roll recipe or combine it with a dash of cayenne to spice up your favorite brownie or shortbread.
 The bittersweet flavors of the coffee and cocoa help this blend bridge the gap between sweet and savory.
 For hearty comfort food, add it to your next beef stew or pot roast.

 Keep your pantry stocked with autumn spice essentials—cinnamon, cloves, ginger, and nutmeg.
 But find some fun new favorites in traditional blends like Pumpkin Pie Spice, or head in a comforting but slightly more exotic direction with Chinese Five Spice, Chai Spices, and Baker’s Brew Coffee Spice.
 From brownies to cupcakes, you can certainly spice up your baking with these blends, but remember that these flavors can be used in an endless variety of dishes.
 So get creative and spice up your menu this season!

 What are your favorite fall recipes and spices?
 Share them in the comments below.